Finnish Infantry Regiment 200: JR 200 in Estonia

 In August 1944, the Germans began their withdrawal from Estonia.
 The war in Finland was nearly over, and the men of Infantry Regiment 200 wished to return to Estonia and continue their fight.
 The regiment had been withdrawn from the front and had been following the developments south of the water anxiously.
 On August 1, 1944, it was broadcast over the Yleisradio that the Finnish government and President Ryti were to resign.
 On the next day, Aleksander Warma announced that the National Committee of the Republic of Estonia had sent a telegram, which stated: "Estonians return home!"
 On the following day, the Finnish government received a letter from the Estonians.
 It had been signed in the name of "all national organisations of Estonia" by Captain Karl Talpak, minister Aleksander Warma and several others.
 In the letter, the Finnish government was asked to send the Estonian volunteer regiment back to Estonia fully equipped.

 It was then announced that JR 200 would be disbanded and that the volunteers were free to return home.
 An agreement had been reached with the Germans, and the Estonians were promised amnesty if they were to return.
 The men wanted to return armed and as a unit, but if their wishes would be followed was another question.
-The uncertainty of situation made the decision difficult, but 9 out of 10 decided to return.
+The uncertainty of the situation made the decision difficult, but 9 out of 10 decided to return.
 As soon as they landed, the regiment was sent to perform a counter-attack against the Soviet 3rd Baltic Front, which had managed a break-through at the Tartu front and was threatening the capital Tallinn.